alon-design/Alon-Personal-Items/README.md

 🦚Lark：[Go to the Chinese page to learn](https://cladonia.feishu.cn/wiki/wikcnuI0KjKxH6pOQp5qh7w3VOg) 📺BiliBILI：[不可回收的安龙的个人空间](https://space.bilibili.com/501450681)
 📧E-Mali：3618542587@qq.com / alon@cladonia.team
 #### You may need to use Chinese to communicate with me happily.
-If you don't, you can use translation tools.
+If you do not understand Chinese, you can use translation tools.
 ## 💎 My work
+#### The works are mainly in Chinese.
+If you can't understand them, please use translation tools instead of browsers.
 ### [Xingo, Collaboration tools from the future.](https://js.design/f/_OmK_6)
 ![Screenshot of Xingo](https://s1.ax1x.com/2023/01/03/pSiFP6s.png)
 ### [Tuling Material, Open source, easily customizable texture icon package.](https://js.design/f/_OmK_6)